Make up to (not over) $60,000 a year? Get your taxes done for free!

 If you earn too much to use our services, you may still be eligible to try preparing your taxes for free yourself at MyFreeTaxes.com

 In accordance with federal law and the Department of the Treasury – Internal Revenue Service policy, discrimination against taxpayers on the basis of race, color, national origin (including limited English proficiency), disability, sex (in education programs or activities), age or reprisal is prohibited in programs and activities receiving federal financial assistance.Taxpayers with a disability may request a reasonable accommodation and taxpayers with limited English proficiency may request language assistance to access service.

-Volunteer Income Tax Assistance is a free tax preparation service provided by United Way of Denton County in partnership with: Aubrey Area Library, Christian Community Action, City of Aubrey, City of Denton, City of Lake Dallas, City of Lewisville, City of Pilot Point, City of Sanger, Communities In Schools of North Texas, Denton ISD, Denton Public Library, Lake Dallas ISD, Lake Dallas Public Library, Lewisville ISD, Lewisville Public Library, Little Elm Public Library, North Central Texas College, North Texas Low Income Taxpayer Clinic, Northwest ISD, Pilot Point Community Library, Sanger ISD, Sanger Public Library, Texas Woman’s University, Town of Little Elm, University of North Texas
+Volunteer Income Tax Assistance is a free tax preparation service provided by United Way of Denton County in partnership with: City of Denton, City of Lewisville, City of Pilot Point, City of Sanger, CTDI, Denton Public Library, Lewisville Public Library, Little Elm Public LIbrary, Pilot Point Community Library, Sanger Public Library, Texas Woman’s University, Town of Little Elm, and University of North Texas.

-Volunteer Income Tax Assistance is provided with the generous support of Wells Fargo Bank, the Internal Revenue Service, and Inwood National Bank.
+Volunteer Income Tax Assistance is provided with the generous support of Wells Fargo Bank, Allison Engineering Group, and the Internal Revenue Service.